Vegan Whipped Cream

-Vegan whipped cream is a luscious and fluffy treat that pairs well with just about any dessert!
-It’s infused with vanilla and delicately sweetened with powdered sugar, and it’s given a full-bodied texture from full-fat coconut milk and coconut oil.
-Enjoy it on a bowl of fresh berries, pie, cake, or anything else you can think of!
+This vegan whipped cream is a luscious and fluffy treat infused with vanilla and delicately sweetened with powdered sugar.
+Itโ€™s given a full-bodied texture from full-fat coconut milk and coconut oil for a texture that emulates regular whipped cream.

 Vegan whipped cream on top of a bowl of strawberries.